-Money Mindset Cards are designed to be equally valuable whether facilitated by a coach or other staff, volunteer, or participant, with no prior financial training.
+Money Mindset Cards are designed to be equally valuable whether facilitated by a coach or other staff person, volunteer, or a participant with no prior financial training.
+They are equally useful when used one-on-one, or in a group setting.

-Our cards help users explore their personal motivations and beliefs about money, savings, and financial values—far beyond the assumptions of traditional financial education training—so they can be ready to make relevant financial decisions when the time comes.
+Our cards help people explore their personal motivations and beliefs about money—far beyond the scope of traditional financial education—so they can be ready to make financial decisions when the time comes.

 Money Feels Card: It allows people to express their feelings a bit more anonymously and the statements are very non-judgmental which will make it easier for clients to be honest about their attitudes and behaviors.